Lullabot/d8_custom_migration/README.md

 address, geofield, and geolocation.
 It also adds handling for converting numeric formats to text formats, limiting the blocks that are migrated in, and otherwise providing ways to step in and adjust a migration.

+This is designed to be re-run over and over while debugging and adjusting a Drupal to Drupal migration.
+For best results, create a bash script to make it easy to drop the database and start the whole process from scratch as many times as necessary.
+I run it over and over, debugging an error at a time and trying to figure out how to pull in more missing data.

 Everything is done using ```hook_migrate_prepare_row()```, a powerful hook which includes the ability to both alter the source data and alter the migration process steps.
 Each of the include files needs to be adjusted for the specific site, identifying the particular field types and field names that should be touched.